Frequently Asked Questions About Accidents

 If my car is declared a total loss, how is the value determined?

 You are entitled to the fair market value of the vehicle at the time of loss.
-You are not entitled to the amount you actually paid for the vehicle, unless the fair market value at the time of loss is more than what you paid for the vehicle.
-Please keep in mind that if there is any monies left owing on the vehicle loan or lease, the lender will have to be paid.
+You are generally not entitled to the amount you actually paid for the vehicle; unless the fair market value at the time of loss is more than what you paid for the vehicle.
+Additionally, keep in mind that if there is any monies left owing on the vehicle loan or lease, the lender will have to be paid.
 If the vehicle is worth less at the time of loss than the money owed on the vehicle loan or lease, you may end up owing the lender more than what the insurance company is obligated to pay you.
 While this situation is uncommon, this obviously can be a devastating loss.
 The purchase of “gap insurance” can reduce the risk of this unfortunate event from happening.
 The value of a vehicle is determined by the insurance industry via a consumer index.
 The Kelly Blue Book, while used as a guide, is not determinative of value.

 Who pays for my rental expenses?

 The at-fault party’s insurance company is also responsible for your rental expenses.
 You can sometimes request that the at-fault party’s insurance company be billed directly for the rental expenses, although this is certainly no guarantee.
 More likely you will have to rent a vehicle on your own and get reimbursed from the insurance company at a later time.
 If you have rental coverage under your own auto policy (which is strongly recommended), it is sometimes easier to go through your own insurance company for your rental expenses.
 It is important that you do not rent a vehicle for more time than is absolutely necessary, because insurance may not cover all of the expenses.

 The standard fee is a contingent one-third of the net recovery.
 This is the same whether the case settles out of court or at trial.